Parasite #NGO and #fashionista tech

 A tech story

 In the #openweb of digital innovation, there is a culture revered for its ingenuity and technical prowess – the hackers of old.
-Yet, beneath the surface of their achievements lays a problem, one that has led to the downfall of many endeavours: the #geekproblem.
+Yet, beneath the surface of their achievements lays a problem, one that has led to the downfall of many social tech endeavours: the #geekproblem.

 In the early days, hackers were pioneers, pushing the boundaries of what was possible, though as their influence grew, so too did the imbalance within their communities.
 The projects that thrived, that embodied the principles of openness and collaboration (#4opens), were not only the work of these geeks, but wider diverse affinity groups where social leadership was core.

 However, over time tragedy grew when the geeks seized control of the foundations and the #fashernistas, with their penchant for superficial trends, hijacked the facade.
-With the geeks at the helm and the fashernistas dictating the direction, the once vibrant projects slowly over time withered and died.
+With the geeks at the helm and the fashionistas dictating the direction, the once vibrant projects slowly over time withered and died.

 The demise of the #openweb was not a sudden event, this slow and steady decline was orchestrated by those who valued personal agendas and status over collective progress.
-The geeks, blinded by their technical prowess, failed to recognize the importance of social partnerships, while the fashernistas, eager to climb the ladder of #mainstreaming success, sold out the principles they once claimed to champion.
+The geeks, blinded by their technical prowess, failed to recognize the importance of social partnerships, while the fashionistas, eager to climb the ladder of #mainstreaming success, sold out the principles they once claimed to champion.

-To avoid repeating this mess we need to mediate the tragic reality that within our #fashernista circles, there exists a pervasive sense of hopelessness, a destructive force that accompanies their every endeavour.
+To avoid repeating this mess we need to mediate the tragic reality that within our #fashionista circles, there exists a pervasive sense of hopelessness, a destructive force that accompanies their every endeavour.
 Their relentless pursuit of trends and their blind devotion to the #deathcult have left a trail of destruction in their wake.

 We need to actually use the #4opens project, as a beacon of hope amidst this chaos, a reminder that there is another way forward.
 Not doing this is leading us on the path to failure, contributing to the ever-growing piles of #techshit.